jkamm/DraftHorse_gh/README.md

 WIP/Goals:
 - Example files for all components to demonstrate basic workflows
+	- Missing:
+		- Layout from Bounding Box (multipart template printing?)
+		- Activate View (Bake geometry to different layouts, like a BOM)
 - Check that DisplayMode inputs work in other languages
 - Bake to Layouts (to allow programmatic baking of geometry to paperspace with a layout as additional object attribute)
 - Switch view input for details from view attributes (target, displayMode, projection) to CurveComponents.Make2DViewParam
 - Create custom gh params for referencing DetailViewObject and PageView
 - Change object references to DetailView and Layout/PageView params in RH8
+- Add PaperName & Orientation as inputs to New Layout Component
+- Add Plane or View input for Layout from Bounding Box to allow non-XY views